peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Return Value:</b>

 Ln(this object)/Ln(10).
 Signals the flag FlagInvalid and returns not-a-number (NaN) if this object is less than 0.
-Signals FlagInvalid and returns not-a-number (NaN) if the parameter "ctx" is null or the precision is unlimited (the context's Precision property is 0).
+Signals FlagInvalid and returns not-a-number (NaN) if the parameter  <i>ctx</i>
+ is null or the precision is unlimited (the context's Precision property is 0).

 <a id="Max_PeterO_Numbers_EDecimal_PeterO_Numbers_EDecimal"></a>
 ### Max